justpy-org/justpy/docs/tutorial/static.md

 ```

 If you want to change JustPy's defaults, change the settings in justpy.env, the configuration file.

+!> STATIC_NAME is used inside JustPy's templates so there is probably no reason to change it in any application unless you change the template files also.